Earth (1970s magazine): Overview

 Earth magazine reflected the vibrant cultural landscape of late 1960s/early 1970s, typical of the era's underground press.
 Featuring glossy covers and newsprint inside pages, with large photo spreads, the magazine covered a range of countercultural topics, including the environment, music, literature, the Vietnam War, comics, and fashion.

 Notable features included events like the 1970 Isle of Wight Festival, showcasing performers such as Roger Daltrey, Joan Baez, Jimi Hendrix, Miles Davis, Donovan, and John Sebastian; alongside striking images of naked audience members.
 Other issues boasted similar high-quality spreads capturing the zeitgeist.

 The New York Times writer Philip H. Dougherty described the first issue: "[It] contains only one ecology feature.
 It does, however, include photo essays on the brutality of Marine Corps drill instructors, the rock festival on the Isle of Wight, and Iggy Stooge, the rock singer."
-The January 1971 edition featured a five-fold color poster titled "War Is Insane."
+The January 1971 edition featured a five-fold color poster titled "Merry Christmas."

 Earth made news in March 1972 by publishing a story claiming that in the summer of 1968 the U.S. Army had tested nerve gas in Cambodia.